 TrainChippenham station -13 miles.
 There are frequent non-stop services to London Paddington – 75 minutes.

-ChildrenWelcome, except at Christmas and New Year when it’s over-14s only.
+ChildrenWelcome, except at Christmas and New Year when it’s restricted to 14 years and over.

 LocationWestonbirt, Bath Rd, Tetbury, Gloucestershire, GL8 8QL, United Kingdom